FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 All of these build links and then redirect them. `/logout` simply deletes the user's session and then calls the FusionAuth logout endpoint.
 This ensures that both places where the user state is maintained, your application and FusionAuth, have logged out the user.

+> You don't need these routes.
+You could hardcode URLs into the template.
+But doing this makes for a more maintainable application, as well as nicer looking URLs.

 The `/login` route uses the library to build an authorization URL.
 When clicked, the end user will be shown the FusionAuth hosted pages (which are themeable).

 The `/register` route uses the same library to generate the URL but also modifies it: `registration_url = authorization_url.replace("authorize","register", 1)`.
 What's going on here?